June 27, 2026

 Rental car vs your own car

-Camera fines go to the rental company first — they're thelegal owner of the car.
+Camera fines are sent to the rental company first because they are the legal owner of the vehicle.

 How it works: